yeshua453/website/docs/controls/listview.md

 ### `auto_scroll`

-`True` if scrollbar should automatically move its position to the end when children changes.
+`True` if scrollbar should automatically move its position to the end when children update.

+### `item_extent`

+A fixed height or width (for `horizontal` ListView) of an item to optimize rendering.

+### `first_item_prototype`

+`True` if the dimensions of the first item should be used as a "prototype" for all other items, i.e. their height or width will be the same as the first item.
+Default is `False`.